Kin3o/Kin3o/README.md

 <p>
 <sub>
 Every lab in this portfolio was manually built, configured, tested, and documented by me.
-These write ups reflect my own hands-on work, technical troubleshooting, screenshots, command output, and lessons learned from each project.
+These write ups reflect my own hands on work, on the job troubleshooting, screenshots, command output/input, and lessons learned from each project.
 I do not use any LLM or "AI" to write these lab write ups for me!
 </sub>
 </p>